keyplay/RAID6-implementation/README.md

 8. file update by user

 ## Running
-running the RAID6 system by using:
+running the RAID6 system by using command:

 `> python raid6.py`